bcorfman/ryestart/README.md

 * See Assumptions above.

-* [Install Rye](https://rye-up.com) then Cookiecutter using `rye tools install cookiecutter`.
-This makes Cookiecutter available as a [global tool](https://rye-up.com/guide/tools/).
+* [Install Uv](https://docs.astral.sh/uv/getting-started/installation/) then Cookiecutter using `uv tool install cookiecutter`.
+This makes Cookiecutter available as a [user-wide tool](https://docs.astral.sh/uv/getting-started/features/#tools).
 This is what I do.

   OR